-APPENDIX E HAZARDOUS/UNIVERSAL WASTE GUIDANCE
+APPENDIX E

-40 CFR 260 - 262
+HAZARDOUS/UNIVERSAL WASTE GUIDANCE 40 CFR 260 - 262

-The purpose of this section in the Environmental Handbook is to ensure the proper disposal of Hazardous Waste (HW)/Universal Waste (UW) in compliance with Subtitle C of the Resource Conservation and Recovery Act (RCRA), Kentucky State Regulations and AR 200-1, Environmental Protection and Enhancement.
-As laws and regulations are constantly changing the info contained within shall be used as a guide.
-Contact EMD with any questions or concerns you may have.
+The purpose of this section in the Environmental Handbook is to ensure the proper disposal of Hazardous Waste (HW)/Universal Waste (UW) in compliance with Subtitle C of the Resource Conservation and Recovery Act (RCRA), Kentucky State Regulations and AR 200-1: Environmental Protection and Enhancement.
+As laws and regulations are constantly changing the information contained within shall be used as a guide.
+Contact the EMD Hazardous Waste Classification Unit (HWCU) with any questions or concerns you may have.